For more information on early onset and young onset Parkinson’s please visit Parkinson’s Europe website.

 Gary: “For me, it’s all about the message: we need to be clear about what young onset Parkinson’s actually is, what we believe are the most urgent issues to address and then be relentless in our promotion of this message and reality.”

-Elisabeth: “We need all national associations, researchers, neurologists, doctors, nurses and anyone affected to work together through the EPDA.
+Elisabeth: “We need all national associations, researchers, neurologists, doctors, nurses and anyone affected to work together through Parkinson’s Europe.
 The more of us there are, the stronger we are.”

 Mirjam Holzel, Parkinson’s campaigner: “I think we need harmonisation between countries.
 We all need to work together, for the benefit of research.